vegardht/vegardtorstad/content/authors/admin/_index.md

 title:
 ---
-I am a Postdoctoral Fellow at the [Department of Political Science](https://www.sv.uio.no/isv/english/), University of Oslo.
+I am a Senior Researcher at the [Fridtjof Nansen Institute](https://www.fni.no/), Oslo.
 My interests include climate and environmental politics, global governance, and international institutions.

 I completed my PhD at the European University Institute in 2021.